brimdata/super/book/src/super-sql/aggregates/array_agg.md

 ## Description

 The _array_agg_ aggregate function organizes its input into an array.
-If the input values vary in type, the return type will be an array of union of the types encountered.
+If the aggregated values vary in type, the return type will be an array of union of the types encountered.
+If no values are aggregated, the return value is `null`.

 >[!NOTE]
->_array_agg_ is like [collect](collect.md) but follows the SQL standard in returning
+>See [collect](collect.md) for a variant that returns an empty array when no
->`null`, rather than an empty array, when no values are aggregated.
+>values are aggregated.
+The `null` return follows the SQL standard.

 ## Examples